 A short YouTube DVD, The Story of HPV (Human Papillomavirus), provides information for women, parents and caregivers, health workers and students planning to work in the health sector about the human papillomavirus, the Gardasil® vaccine that helps to protect against HPV, and the importance of cervical screening and practising safer sex in protecting women's health.

-Infanrix®-hexa is used for primary and booster vaccination of infants and children up to their 5th birthday to protect against diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis and disease caused by Haemophilus influenzae type b.
+Infanrix®-hexa is used for primary and booster vaccination of infants and children to protect against diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis and disease caused by Haemophilus influenzae type b.
+Infanrix®-hexa can also be used for catch-up immunisation for children up to their 10th birthday.

 *After immunisation protection against pertussis takes up to two weeks to develop.
 Whilst immunisation between 38-40 weeks gestation is still safe for mother and baby later immunisation means the newborn may still be exposed to the disease by their mother on delivery and/or during the first two weeks of life.
 The PHARMAC decision to limit funded Boostrix® to 28-38 weeks gestation maximises the benefit of immunisation against pertussis whilst being accountable for the use of public funds.
 Pregnant women can choose to purchase Boostrix® privately after 38 weeks gestation or at any time after delivery.